mdolab/MACH-Aero/machAeroTutorials/aero_icem.rst

     - Drag mouse left/right: Rotate view in viewing plane
 - ``x`` on the keyboard: fit the complete geometry to the window
 - ``z`` on the keyboard: allows creating a zoom-in box on the viewing pane with the left mouse button
+- ``F9`` on the keyboard: switches the view in/out of Dynamic Mode so the above mouse operations can be used without affecting selections

 .. _icem_appearance: